 Mobile workers and business users need to be in touch with the office and their clients while on the move.
 So such users need mobile phones with great communications support.
 A basic phone may be okay for a small one man businesses, however, businesses that deal with educated people will need a feature phone or a smartphone.
 This will enable them access and reply emails from customers on the move as well as interact with customers using social networking services and Instant messaging/chat.

 Mobile Workers and business users may also prefer mobile phones with full QWERTY keyboard as they make communications faster.
 Mobile workers and business users that require access to Office tools and enterprise servers while on the move, should go for company approved smartphones.
 A mobile worker needs a mobile phone that allows for mobile computing, which may even replace his/her laptop sometimes.
-These category of business users require high-end smartphones.
+These category of business users require secure mid-range to high-end smartphones.